Plenaries at ESCAIDE 2024

 Speaker: Ihor Kuzin (Ministry of Health Ukraine), Olga Gvozdetska (Ministry of Health Ukraine), Katarzyna Drążek-Laskowska (Ministry of Health Poland)

-Plenary C: Advancements in surveillance: how can we better tell what’s going on?
+Plenary C: Surveillance of infectious diseases: how can we better tell what’s going on?

 Day 2 - Thursday 21 November, 9:00-10:30

-The COVID-19 pandemic has emphasised the importance of infectious disease surveillance and brought attention to the latest advancements in surveillance, from the increasingly widespread use of whole genome sequencing (WGS) to the use of automated tools and artificial intelligence (AI).
-These developments include improving signal detection algorithms to reduce false alerts and using WGS to more accurately identify infection clusters and manage outbreaks, thereby better informing public health actions.
-Moreover, besides automated surveillance of healthcare-associated infections (HAIs), developments in AI can now also be used to enhance traditional surveillance methods in hospitals and long-term care facilities, improving the way HAIs are monitored within and beyond healthcare settings.
+The COVID-19 pandemic has emphasised the importance of infectious disease surveillance and brought great attention to the latest advancements in surveillance.
+These developments include improving signal detection algorithms to reduce false alerts and using whole genome sequencing (WGS) extensively to more accurately identify infection clusters and manage outbreaks both in community and healthcare settings, thereby better informing public health actions.
+Moreover, besides automated surveillance of healthcare-associated infections (HAIs), developments in artificial intelligence (AI) can now also be used to enhance traditional surveillance methods in hospitals and long-term care facilities, improving the way HAIs are monitored within and beyond healthcare settings.

 This session aims to explore these advancements, evaluating the advantages, disadvantages and feasibility of these approaches, and how we can tackle the challenges associated with the vast amounts of data these tools generate.
 The moderators will be joined by a panel of experts, including Lieke van Alphen (Maastricht University), Caterina Rizzo (University of Pisa) and Andre Charlett (UK HAS), who will discuss and share examples of the post-pandemic adjustments and developments in signal detection algorithms, the issue of ‘clusterdemics’, and the potential of AI tools in surveillance.